Design #96 ©Heyman Yachts 2021

 The hull shape takes full advantage of recent research at Chalmers University of Technology where 3 different racing 41′ hulls of our design were tested, using both CFD (computational fluid dynamics), followed by tank testing.
 This study is rare because focus was on the added resistance in waves, where a sailboat’s performance depends to a great extent on the shape of the bow.
 Until recently, performance in waves has not been possible to investigate using CFD.

-To be clear, this research did not take as its starting point the actual 42′ PPH hull but her design was based on our conclusions from the different 41′ racing hulls used in the study.
+To be clear, this research did not take as its starting point the actual 42′ PPH hull but her design was based on our conclusions from the 41′ racing hulls used in the study.

-In order to be able to explore shallow waters and to drop the anchor in the most protected coves, the keel is only 1,44 m deep.
-It is built as a long fin keel with efficient foil sections and, at the bottom, a distinctive bulb shape with a very low centre of gravity.
+The PPH is built as a long fin keel with efficient foil sections and, at the bottom, a distinctive bulb shape with a very low centre of gravity.

 EXTERIOR DESIGN